Dabz/ccloudexporter/README.md

     	Granularity for the metrics query, by default set to 1 minutes (default "PT1M") -ksqlDB string
     	Comma separated list of ksqlDB application to fetch metric for.
 If not specified, the environment variable CCLOUD_KSQL will be used
+  -schemaRegistry string
+    	Comma separated list of Schema Registry ID to fetch metric for.
+If not specified, the environment variable CCLOUD_SCHEMA_REGISTRY will be used
   -listener string
     	Listener for the HTTP interface (default ":2112") -log-pretty-print